 As well as being Artistic Director of Speckintime, Matthew enjoys working as a freelance director.
 He specialises in directing new or rarely produced writing and welcomes the opportunity to collaborate with like-minded theatre practitioners.

-Attached the beginning of February Matthew will direct the re-staging of Temptress by Philip St John, to be performed in The Viking Theatre and Whale Theatre, Greystones.
-Later in the same month he will direct the re-staging of The Harvest by Jane McCarthy before it tours nationally.
+In February Matthew directed the re-staging of Temptress by Philip St John which was performed in The Viking Theatre and Whale Theatre, Greystones.
+In the same month he directed the re-staging of The Harvest by Jane McCarthy which played in The New Theatre, Dublin before touring nationally.
+In January he directed and wrote monologues and scenes as part of Dáil 100 Experience in Leinster House.

 Matthew directed The Harvest, a new play by Jane McCarthy and an in-house production for The New Theatre, Dublin, in June 2018.
 The play received critical acclaim with Emer O'Kelly - Sunday Independent claiming 'All Hail the Harvest' and '...directed with precision and controlled force'.